CMHC-6000: Introduction to the Counseling Profession (3 hours)

 CMHC-6310: Clinical Mental Health Counseling Profession (3 hours)

-This course provides a knowledge base for understanding the history and trends in clinical mental health counseling as well as the political systems and interventions for change.
-Students will obtain a perspective on clinical mental health counseling program development and delivery of services to diverse clientele.
-Replaces: CED-6310.
+This course provides a knowledge base for understanding the history, philosophy, and trends in clinical mental health counseling.
+Caseload management, consultation models, referrals, record-keeping, interventions and treatment plans will be covered.
+Students will obtain a perspective on clinical mental health counseling program development and delivery of services to promote optimal wellness and empowerment.

 CMHC-6330: Transforming Crisis into Wellness and Prevention (3 hours)